Essential Oils and Aromatherapy Tips to Help Quit Smoking

 Once you've quit, no matter what strategies that you used to assist you, you will have a huge reason to pat yourself on the back!

 Below, I'll describe a number of essential oils and techniques including those I personally used when I quit.
-Combined with other smoking cessation techniques, aromatherapy can help increase your chances of quitting and staying quit.
+Combined with other smoking cessation techniques, aromatherapy may help increase your chances of quitting and staying quit.

 Tobacco Absolute has the rich aroma of tobacco.
 During my first few days of quitting, I would place a drop of Tobacco Absolute on a fragrance blotter strip and as needed, I would raise the strip to my nose and inhale.
 The body movement of having the white blotter strip in my hand and raising it to my nose was a gesture somewhat similar to raising a cigarette to the mouth, so that helped.
 After I was smoke-free for a few days, I no longer felt the urge to do this.

-Essential Oils That May Help Combat Addictions and
+Additional Essential Oils That May Help Combat Addictions and

 Make Your Own Blends Tailored to Your Specific Withdrawal Symptoms